gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Really?"

 "Mm hm."
-Sindy wriggled her shoulders free of the harness.
+Sindy wriggled free of the harness.
 "Aren't many folks can say they've been kidnapped by bots twice."

 "Things like that only happen to me in virtual,"